ttiimmothy/dns-server-rust/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `cargo (1.70)` installed locally
-1. Run `./your_server.sh` to run your program, which is implemented in `src/main.rs`.
+2. Run `./your_server.sh` to run your program, which is implemented in `src/main.rs`.
 This command compiles your Rust project, so it might be slow the first time you run it.
 Subsequent runs will be fast.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+## License

+DNS Server Rust is licensed under [GNU General Public License v3.0](LICENSE).